 Ch 1 ab.
 General Chemistry.
 6 units (3-0-3) first term; 9 units (4-0-5) second term.
 Lectures and recitations dealing with the principles of chemistry.
 First term: electronic structure of atoms, periodic properties, ionic substances, covalent bonding, Lewis representations of molecules and ions, shapes of molecules, Lewis acids and bases, Bronsted acids and bases, hybridization and resonance, bonding in solids.
 Second term: chemical equilibria, oxidation and reduction, thermodynamics, kinetics, introduction to organic chemistry and the chemistry of life.
 Graded pass/fail.
-Instructors: Lewis, Heath, Rees.
+Instructors: Lewis, Rees, Blake.

 Ch/APh 2.
 Introduction to Energy Sciences.
 9 units (4-0-5); third term.
 Prerequisites: Ch 1 ab, Ph 1 ab, Ma 1 ab.
 Energy production and transduction in biological, chemical, and nuclear reactions.
-Bioenergetics: energy sources and storage; components of biological energy flows and biological energy transduction pathways.
-Chemistry of energy production and utilization: fossil fuel utilization and energy conversion pathways; artificial photosynthesis, solar cells, and reactor principles of nuclear energy production: nuclear energy decay processes, fission and fusion reactions, and reactor principles.
+Bioenergetics: energy sources and storage; components of biological energy flows: pumps, motors, and solar cells; circuitry of biological energy flows and biological energy transduction pathways.
+Chemistry of energy production and utilization: fossil fuel utilization and energy conversion pathways; artificial photosynthesis, solar cells, and solar energy conversion.
+Principles of nuclear energy production: nuclear energy decay processes, fission and fusion reactions, and reactor principles.
 Not offered on a pass/fail basis.
-Instructors: Lewis, Bellan.
 Satisfies the menu requirement of the Caltech core curriculum.
+Not offered 2011-12.

 Ch 3 a.
 Fundamental Techniques of Experimental Chemistry.
-6 units (0-5-1); first, second, third terms.
+6 units (1-3-2); first, second, third terms.
 Introduces the basic principles and techniques of synthesis and analysis and develops the laboratory skills and precision that are fundamental to experimental chemistry.
 Freshmen who have gained advanced placement into Ch 41 or Ch 21, or who are enrolled in Ch 10, are encouraged to take Ch 3 a in the fall term.
 Graded pass/fail.
-Instructor: Staff.
+Instructor: Mendez.